ibm-cloud-docs/bare-metal/creating-and-adjusting-raid-configurations-adaptec.md

 ## Example Configurations

 1. On a server with six total drives, you can set up two SSDs in a RAID 0 for your Operating System and four more drives in a RAID 10 for your actual data.
-You use this configuration to quickly reload the server's OS without restoring your site or service data if it is on the secondary array.
+You use this configuration to quickly reload the server's OS without restoring your site or service data if the data is on the secondary array.

 * On a cPanel server, you can have /var and /home on separate SSD RAID Arrays.
 Since directories are the two most IO-intensive directories on a cPanel server, you can potentially decrease site response time with the following settings:
   * RAID0 (2 SATA Drives) - /